|Guide||♦||15 Triplogs||0 Topics|

-Telephone Trail #72 is a short, steep and very beautiful trail in the upper Oak Creek Canyon leading to the East Rim.
-It's a trail for hikers, not for wimps or flip-flop walkers, but the views more than offset the roughness of the trail.
+Telephone Trail #72 is a short, steep, and lovely trail in the upper Oak Creek Canyon leading to the East Rim.
+It's a trail for hikers, not for wimps or flip-flop walkers, but the views more than offset the trail's roughness.

-There are four similar trails climbing up to the East Rim within a few miles from each other.
-The southernmost trail is Thomas Point trail, starting at the Call O'The Canyon parking area ($10 fee!), which is also the trailhead for the much more famous West Fork Trail.
-Going north in sequence are Telephone Trail #72 (.55 miles from Call O'The Canyon), Harding Spring Trail (1.2 miles from Call O'The Canyon and opposite Cave Spring Campground ) and finally, just before the switch-backs, Cookstove Trail ( 2.35 miles from Call O'The Canyon and opposite Pine Flat Campground).
+Four similar trails climb up to the East Rim within a few miles from each other.
+The southernmost trail is Thomas Point Trail #142, starting at the Call O'The Canyon fee parking area, which is also the trailhead for the much more famous West Fork Trail.
+Going north in the sequence are Telephone Trail #72 (0.55 miles from Call O'The Canyon), Harding Spring Trail #51 (1.2 miles from Call O'The Canyon and opposite Cave Spring Campground ) and finally, just before the switch-backs, Cookstove Trail #143 ( 2.35 miles from Call O'The Canyon and opposite Pine Flat Campground).
 All four trails are around a mile long and gain about 900 feet in elevation.
-In my opinion, Telephone Trail #72 is the most interesting trail of the four albeit the most demanding, followed by Thomas Point Trail, Harding Spring Trail and finally, Cookstove Trail (which I call a 900 foot staircase with 6 landings).
+In my opinion, Telephone Trail #72 is the most interesting trail of the four, albeit the most demanding, followed by Thomas Point Trail, Harding Spring Trail, and finally, Cookstove Trail (which I call a 900-foot staircase with six landings).

-You get to Telephone Trail #72 by walking a few hundred feet on the right side of 89A (harrowing) after you've parked your car on the wide shoulder at the foot a cliff.
+You get to Telephone Trail #72 by walking a few hundred feet on the right side of 89A (harrowing) after you've parked your car on the wide shoulder at the foot of a cliff.
 You'll find the typical heavy, rusty iron sign to you right.
-Initially the trail is very faint in the pine needles; it roughly parallels the road.
+Initially, the trail is very faint in the pine needles; it roughly parallels the road.
 It's leading through an open Ponderosa pine forest with some spectacular specimens, both live and dead.
-The trail becomes more obivous, but also much steeper and rougher as you start climbing the side of a ridge jutting out from the Rim.
+The trail becomes more pronounced but also much steeper and rougher as you start climbing the side of a ridge jutting out from the Rim.
 The trail leads through gorgeous white Coconino sandstone cliffs, with Alligator Junipers and Ponderosa Pines.
-As you gain height you'll have great views south, down Oak Creek Canyon and across towards West Fork.
+As you gain height, you'll have great views south, down Oak Creek Canyon, and across towards West Fork.

 Once you reach the first high point of the ridge, the hiking becomes easier -- for a while.
-In fact the sandstone is flat enough to give the impression of a primitive road.
+The sandstone is flat enough to give the impression of a primitive road.
 (It's not a road though, it just looks like it).
-You're now following the ridge, enjoying great views in all directions.
+You're now following the ridge, enjoying fantastic views in all directions.
 You're partially in the sun, but there are plenty of trees to provide some shade on a hot day.
-You're going to be following this ridge all the way to the top, just dropping down in a few spots where the ridge top becomes impassable.
-The trail is easy to follow, well marked with hiker made cairns, but is fairly treacherous at times.
+You're going to be following this ridge to the top, just dropping down in a few spots where the ridge top becomes impassable.
+The trail is easy to follow, well marked with hiker made cairns, but is relatively treacherous at times.

 While hiking on the flat area of the ridge, you'll come to the "Peep Holes," windows in a reef of white sandstone.
 This little feature alone is worth the entire hike.

 After the Peep Holes, the trail gets rougher again.
 It still mostly follows the ridge, but it's getting quite steep.
-And after a while, the ridge merges in the generally very steep mountainside and you're scrambling up a steep forest floor.
+And after a while, the ridge merges in the generally very steep mountainside, and you're scrambling up a steep forest floor.
 It's not so steep that you must use your hands, but it requires care when placing your feet.
-When you're coming back down, you'd find walking sticks very helpful (I didn't bring mine and walked down VERY slowly).
-A short distance further and you're on top of the Rim, marked by a larger than normal cairn.
-If you turn right, following the Rim, you come to a good view point in less than .1 miles.
-You have views up and down Oak Creek Canyon and all the way to the San Francisco Peaks north of Flagstaff.
+When you're coming back down, you will find walking sticks very helpful (I didn't bring mine and walked down VERY slowly).
+A short distance further, and you're on top of the Rim, marked by a larger than normal cairn.
+If you turn right, following the Rim, you come to a good viewpoint in less than 0.1 miles.
+You have views up and down Oak Creek Canyon and to the San Francisco Peaks north of Flagstaff.